I used to write for one reason, and that reason was: because it stayed done.

 This one is tricky because it’s true.
 You’re not imagining it.
 Your days are full.
 You probably don’t have the time to add in one more thing.

 More time isn’t ever going to hand itself over on a silver platter, so if you want it, you’re going to have to hunt it down.

 I always start by saying no. I say no to television.
 I say no to coffee dates at certain times of day.
 I say no to taking my kids on field trips that they don’t even want to take.
 The more you say no, the more you can say yes to your most important things.

 The problem: You aren’t sure your words matter.

 You’re worried that someone else is already doing the thing you want to do.
 Someone else already wrote the book, or has the huge blog, or talks about it on Facebook all day long.
 Maybe you think no one is listening for you.

-What to do: Be you.
+What to try: Be you.